 For example, if a visitor came from Google to your website while searching for “Keyword”, its referrer would be https://www.google.com/search?q=Keyword – the Google’s search page for “Keyword”.

 The same can be done with almost any website/page on the internet.

-If a visitor came from a search engine then such traffic qualifies as Organic, if a visitor came from a social network then it falls under Social traffic, if we leave the Referrer field blank then such traffic is called Direct.
+If a visitor came from a search engine, then such traffic qualifies as Organic.
+If a visitor came from a social network, then it falls under Social traffic.
+If we leave the Referrer field blank, then such traffic is called Direct.

-So in conclusion you can imitate traffic coming from absolutely any URL and any website and it should work in Google Analytics and almost any other traffic counter.
+So, in conclusion, you can imitate traffic coming from absolutely any URL and any website, and it should work in Google Analytics and almost any other traffic counter.